ja-guzzle/docs/docs/how_to_guides/batch/Batch.md

 ### Why do we need Batch?
 - To have strict dependencies in data flows - whether its stages in the data flow, or cross-data flow dependencies
-- Flexibility to run batches in parallel from multiple system or even multiple stages from same batch
 - catch up the historical dates run which are pending
+- Resume the workflow at the point of failure.

 ### Batch Initialization
 - Before running the batch its mandatory to initialize batch with business date, It needs mandatory business date as parameter along with context columns.
 - You can initialize batch by clicking on initialize icon, it will open pop up for initialize batch.
 - You can do init with specific business date , or range with from and to date.
-"To Business Date" is always mandatory, while "From Date" is taken as the last available batch which is non Aborted stage.
-- When doing batch init for range of value the increments are done by date (there is no support for hours, minutes or seconds yet).
 - By default you can not initialize batch of historical business dates, you have to use rerun batch feature.
+- Guzzle supports 3 different option to initialize batch:
+    - **Business Date**: We can initialize Batch based on specific business data.
+Just need to define business date and timestamp.
+Guzzle will initialize batch for that particular business date.
+Catchup feature is only supported for this option only.
+If we already have Batch initialize for that business date then Guzzle will make it as aborted.
+    - **Business Date Range**: This option helps to initialize Batch from certain date range.
+We can define From date and End date.
+We can also define interval between next Batch run.
+If we don't set From date then Guzzle will take Last Batch run business date with increment of 1.
+If we don't set To business date then Guzzle will take current date as to business date.
+    - **Increment**: For incremental initialize, Guzzle expects to have atleast 1 Batch for business date.
+We have to select Number of increments and Interval.
+We can select interval based on Day, Hour, Minute and second.

 <img width="450" height="400" src="/img/docs/how-to-guides/batch/batch_1.png"/>